-If relationships are left unattended, customers may start to lose interest, consider competitors, and abandon your business altogether.
-If you can tap into the reasons why customers are leaving your business, you can focus on delivering longer customer experiences that drive long-term revenue gains.
+If relationships are left unattended, customers may lose interest, consider competitors, and abandon your business altogether.
+If you can tap into why customers are going to your business, you can focus on delivering longer customer experiences that drive long-term revenue gains.

 - Implement Support Systems

 You need a comprehensive support system.
-This could be a FAQs page, product manuals, educational video series, live chats on websites, and more.
-If your customers don’t have easy-to-access support whenever a problem arises or a question comes to mind, they’re probably going to get out.
+This could include a FAQs page, product manuals, educational video series, live chats on websites, etc. If your customers don’t have easy-to-access support whenever a problem arises, or a question comes to mind, they’re probably going to get out.

 Be sure to establish your support systems from the get-go.
-You should have a clear idea as to what the objections and questions your customer might have.
+It would be best if you had a clear idea of your customer’s objections and questions.
 These can be addressed in advance on your website.

 Meanwhile, for spur-of-the-moment problems that occur unnoticed, set up a support plan that addresses the issue and responds as promptly as possible.
-In these circumstances, over-communicate that you’re going to get back to your customer to help them soon.
+In these circumstances, over-communicate that you will get back to your customer to help them soon.

 - Survey Your Customers

-Tap into your customer base and figure out their thoughts and feelings for what you offer.
+Tap into your customer base and figure out their thoughts and feelings about what you offer.
 Send them a survey to capture their feedback and identify at-risk customers before they leave.

 As Philip Libin, CEO of Evernote, says: